holoviz-topics/EarthML/doc/README.md

 > ```
 >
 > Now you should have a lot of .ipynb and .json files in the doc dir.
 To avoid running
-> all the notebooks you can just rm the notebook that you are interested in.
+> all the notebooks you can just rm the notebook(s) that you want to have re-evaluated.
 >
 > ```bash
 > rm doc/<path_to_your_evaluated_notebook>